Man who attacked police at the US Capitol with poles gets 20 years, one of longest Jan. 6 sentences

 “It makes him a statistic,” she said.
 “It doesn't consider the person he is, how much he has grown.”

 Dempsey was wearing a tactical vest, a helmet and an American flag gaiter covering his face when he attacked police at a tunnel leading to the Lower West Terrace doors.
-He shot pepper spray at Metropolitan Police Department Detective Phuson Nguyen just as another rioter yanked at the officer’s gas mask.
+He shot pepper spray at Metropolitan Police Department Detective Phuson Nguyen just as another rioter yanked at the officer’s gas mask, prosecutors wrote.

-“The searing spray burned Detective Nguyen’s lungs, throat, eyes, and face and left him gasping for breath, fearing he might lose consciousness and be overwhelmed by the mob,” prosecutors wrote.
+“The searing spray burned Detective Nguyen’s lungs, throat, eyes, and face and left him gasping for breath, fearing he might lose consciousness and be overwhelmed by the mob,” they wrote.

 Dempsey then struck MPD Sgt.
 Jason Mastony in the head with a metal crutch, cracking the shield on his gas mask and cutting his head.